MarcoDxv/ghost/README.md

 # ~ Ghost ~
-Dis is a programmin language uwu...
+Dis is a programmin language uwu...\n
 You can only use it on linux.

 ## Installation